oott123/listingway/README.md

 Browsers like Chrome use multiplexing with this protocol, which results in no performance improvement.

-Consider disabling HTTP/2 on your download server or setup multiple prefixes with different domains.
+Consider disabling HTTP/2 on your download server or setup multiple prefixes with different top-level domains.